Custom Blocks, Items, and Fluids

 • .stages(i: number): Sets the number of growth stages the block has, should be a number between 1 and 12, defaults to 8

-• .deadBlock(deadCrop: Consumer<DeadCropBlockBuilder>): A consumer for editing the properties of the crop’s dead block
+• .deadBlock(deadCrop: Consumer<DeadCropBlockBuilder>): Sets the properties of the crop’s dead block.
+Accepts a consumer with the same methods as the default block builder and:

 • .extendedProperties(props: Consumer<ExtendedPropertiesJS>): A consumer, that sets some of TFC’s extended properties